zakirullin/cognitive-load/README.md

 A modern implementation of this interface has **hundreds of thousands of lines of code**.
 Lots of complexity is hidden under the hood.
 Yet it is easy to use due to its simple interface.

 > This deep module example is taken from the book [A Philosophy of Software Design](https://web.stanford.edu/~ouster/cgi-bin/book.php) by John K. Ousterhout.
 Not only does this book cover the very essence of complexity in software development, but it also has the greatest interpretation of Parnas' influential paper [On the Criteria To Be Used in Decomposing Systems into Modules](https://www.win.tue.nl/~wstomv/edu/2ip30/references/criteria_for_modularization.pdf).
 Both are essential reads.
-Another related reading: [Small Functions considered Harmful](https://copyconstruct.medium.com/small-functions-considered-harmful-91035d316c29), [Linear code is more readable](https://blog.separateconcerns.com/2023-09-11-linear-code.html).
+Other related readings: [Small Functions considered Harmful](https://copyconstruct.medium.com/small-functions-considered-harmful-91035d316c29), [Linear code is more readable](https://blog.separateconcerns.com/2023-09-11-linear-code.html).

 If you think we are rooting for bloated God objects with too many responsibilities, you got it wrong.